LMOrBits/lmorbits/docs/getting-started/simple-example.md

 this will test the pipeline and plot the results. and it show you the link afterwards, if it goes well. and then you can go to the link and see the results as in the image below:
 ![image of the the zenml pipeline](./zen1.png)

+---

+#### 5. creating users for the orchestration:

-### now we need to create a accounts for people that would work with the orchestration or resources:
+now we need to create a accounts for people that would work with the orchestration or resources:

 ```bash
 uv run task zenml:setup:create-users